 - Promotes unnecessary network loads and unfair data usage.

-- Reduces their main revenue stream.
+- Reduces their primary revenue stream.

-Access point operator
+Access Point operator

 - Additional revenue stream from providing a connection point as a service.